wrightmikea/pluot/doc/internal/pl-dev.md

 > See the sample urls in the root build.gradle file comments.

 ## run downstream tests
-> see the doc/internal/app-dev.md in each dependent project (e.g., dashboard and wheresmytrain)
+> see dashboard/doc/internal/pl-dev.md or wheresmytrain/doc/internal/app-dev.md

 ----